cardano-foundation/CIPs/CIP-0123/README.md

 #### Timing Considerations

 Partitions of less than 2,160 blocks will automatically rejoin the main chain.
-With current Cardano settings, this represents a period of up to 12 hours during which automatic rollback.
+With current Cardano settings, this represents a period of up to 12 hours during which automatic rollback will occur.

 ### Scenario 2: Failure to Make Blocks for an Extended Period of Time